red-magic/cs16-server/README.md

 ## Removal

-Run `./install remove` to uninstall the server and its files along with `hlds` user.
+- `sudo ./install remove` to uninstall the server and its files along with `hlds` user.

 ## Extra